enso-org/enso/gui/docs/CONTRIBUTING.md

 <br/>

 ## Development Environment
-The project builds on MacOS, Windows, and Linux.
-Cross-platform targets work well on all of these platforms, however, MacOS package will miss the right application icon if built on Linux or Windows due to non-trival icon generation on these platforms.
-In order to develop the source code you will need the following setup:
+The project builds on macOS, Windows, and Linux.
+Cross-platform targets work well on all of these platforms, however, macOS package will miss the right application icon if built on Linux or Windows due to non-trivial icon generation on these platforms.
+To develop the source code you will need the following setup:

 - **The Rust Toolchain (nightly-2019-11-04)**